frederic-perez/AmE-dictionary/data/idioms.md

 __from the outset__ From the beginning. _Honestly, I never expected this play to be so successful from the outset._
 __from the river to the sea__ (antisemitic) A political phrase that refers geographically to the area between the Jordan River and the Mediterranean Sea, an area described as Palestine, which today includes Israel and the Israeli-occupied Palestinian territories, including the West Bank, East Jerusalem, and the Gaza Strip.
 __from time to time__ :two::hammer:
-__front and center__ :nine: In a very conspicuous or notable place; at the forefront of some space. _I can’t believe that my daughter is on stage, front and center!_
+__front and center__ :nine::m: In a very conspicuous or notable place; at the forefront of some space. _I can’t believe that my daughter is on stage, front and center!_
 __frost the cake__
 __frosty__ __2__ _mod_ Cool; really cool and mellow. _That music is really frosty._
 __fruit loop__